Lednerb/bilberry-hugo-theme/README.md

 hugo new quote/edward-snowden-about-privacy.md
 ```

-The `page` post type is the only one that can be used in the top navigation bar, which you can open by clicking on the "hamburger".
+The `page` post type is the only one that can be used in the top navigation bar.
 Pages can be ordered using the `weight` front matter variable, which should be set to a non-zero value.
 A page with a lower `weight` will be displayed first.